Generic name: salicylic acid topical [ SAL-i-SIL-ik-AS-id-TOP-ik-al ]

 How should I use Stri-Dex?

-Do not use Stri-Dex to treat any skin condition that has not been checked by your doctor.
+Do not use Stri-Dex to treat any condition that has not been checked by your doctor.

 Keep the foam canister away from open flame or high heat.
 The canister may explode if it gets too hot.
 Do not puncture or burn an empty aerosol canister.